 Sony SRS-RA3000 360

-Despite its wide array of positives, the Sony SRS-RA3000 did have some downsides, the most glaring being its convoluted app system for controlling the speaker.
+Despite its wide array of positives, the Sony SRS-RA3000 had some downsides, the most glaring being its convoluted app system for controlling the speaker.
 The primary app, Sony Music Center, only controls basic speaker settings.
-Much of the Sony SRS-RA3000's other functions are only accessible via multiple third-party apps, each requiring separate apps.
+Much of the other functions are only accessible via multiple third-party apps, each requiring separate apps.
 Furthermore, despite boasting an incredible audio experience, there were several instances when we noted the bass dominated the output overpowering some of the music's softer elements.
 Lastly, while the speaker filled the room excellently, our testing indicated that the sound had difficulty carrying over long distances.
 However, should you be looking for a speaker to fill a living room with a high-quality auditory field, the Sony SRS-RA3000 offers a fantastic experience.

 Read more: Sony SRS-RA3000 review